1925 Tri-State tornado: Jackson, Williamson, and Franklin County, Illinois

-Further east, the tornado crossed into Franklin County, narrowly missing the towns of Royalton and Zeigler, devastating rural areas.
-A large iron bridge across the Big Muddy River on the Royalton-Colp Road was blown off of its pillars into the river, and a nearby swinging bridge was blown away.
-Several homes near the Royalton Water Plant in an area known as the "Hub Town" were unroofed.
 Further to the southeast, the farm of John Chapman was completely levelled and his wife was killed.
 Further east, both of the two homes belonging to George Vancil were swept away and he was killed.
 To the south, the home of Charles Baker was blown off its foundation and to the north, the Sanders home was damaged.
 The tornado continued to traverse rural Franklin County, crossing the Big Muddy several times in an area where few people lived.
 However, severe destruction occurred to the woods along the river in an area that was known as "cyclone timber".
 The Zeigler Mine 2 area and pump station were slightly damaged in this area as well.
 The trees on Charles Clark's place were blown down in all directions.
 Further east, a large steel bridge 150 feet long on the Illinois Central Railroad was shifted many feet off its foundation.
 Exiting the Big Muddy River, the tornado entered the small rural community of Plumfield.
 Three people were killed when the Plumfield School was completely blown away, along with the neighbouring White Church. and killing 26 people—20 of whom perished immediately and another five in the days to come.
 The last victim, Gervia Burgess, died the following year.

 The tornado then began heading towards the large mining town of West Frankfort.
 The tornado struck the northwest side of town, where in a manner similar to what was seen at Murphysboro, a number of densely populated neighborhoods, businesses and mining operations fell victim to the tornado.
+The newly constructed New Orient Mine #2 quoted as being the "largest coal mine in the world" at the time, was heavily damaged.
+The mine's surface structures were severely damaged, and some buildings were destroyed including the mine's water tower.
 Extreme damage continued east of town, as a railroad trestle was torn from its supports, and 300 ft of railroad track was ripped from the ground and blown away.
 The immediate storm claimed 81 lives at West Frankfort, while injuring a further 410, 21 of whom later died, bringing the death toll for the town to 102.